Acceptable Use Policy

 - Users should not damage or attempt to damage equipment or to modify or attempt to modify equipment so that it does not function as originally intended.
 It is equally wrong to damage or modify or attempt to damage or modify the software components: operating system, compilers, utility routines, etc

-- Users should not use or attempt to use an account without autorization from the owner of the account.
+- Users should not use or attempt to use an account without authorization from the owner of the account.
 Users have the responsibility of protecting their accounts through the proper use of passwords, but the fact that an account is unprotected does not imply permission for an unauthorized person to use it.
 Further, accounts are to be used only for the purposed for which they have been established.
-Additionally, it is wrong to use a college-sponsored account for funded research, personal business, or consulting activities.
+Additionally, it is wrong to use a university-sponsored account for funded research, personal business, or consulting activities.
 There are special accounts for such purposes.

 - Users should not use private files without authorization.
 Owners of such files should take precautions and use security mechanisms available.
 However, the fact that a file is not protected does not make it right for anyone to access it, unless it is specifically designated as a public access file.
 It is equally wrong for anyone to change or delete a file that belongs to anyone else without authorization.
 Violation or property rights and copyrights covering data, computer programs, and documentation is also wrong.
 In the event of accidental access of private files, confidentiality of those files must be maintained.

-- Administrators, faculty, staff of the Office of Computer Systems, and others in positions of trust within the Tusculum College community have a professional responsibility to insure that the equipment, software, and services provide the most efficient levels of support and consider the needs of the total user community.
+- Administrators, faculty, staff of the Office of Computer Systems, and others in positions of trust within the Tusculum University community have a professional responsibility to insure that the equipment, software, and services provide the most efficient levels of support and consider the needs of the total user community.
 Such persons in positions of trust who misuse computing resources or take advantage of their positions to access data not required in the performance of their duties are displaying unprofessional behavior.